 Psychology is the scientific study of the human mind and behaviour.
 It is a stimulating, engaging and challenging course that will provide students with an invaluable insight into human behaviour and a highly relevant qualification, applicable to a broad range of further education and career choices.

 Key Stage 5

 We offer Psychology as an A-Level course, students follow the AQA – A Specification.
-For AS-Level, in Year 12, students explore human memory, human attachment, stress, social influence and psychological abnormality.
+In Year 12, students explore human memory, human attachment, stress, social influence and psychological abnormality.

-5 GCSEs at Grade C or above, which must include GCSE Grade 6 in English Language.
+5 GCSEs at Grade 5 or above, which must include GCSE Grade 6 in English Language.
 (No prior knowledge of Psychology is needed)